stefano-lupo/Haskell-TCP-Chat-Server/README.md

 - `->` vs `=>`.
     - `->` seperates parameters to a function.
     - `=>` represents class constraints - anything before these (when `:t <somefunc` is called) are typeclasses that this type is a member of.
+- `_` represents a value which we dont care about
+    - Eg getting first value of a triple might be `first (a, _, _) = a
+- `x:y:z:[]` is just another way of making a list containing `[x,z,y]`
+- Destructuring can be used to extract out values from a list (and thus a string)
+    - `(elem1: elem2 : ... : restOfList)`
+    - This can be used on the input parameters of functions
+    - Destructuring requires the parenthesis seperated by commas
+- Patterns are an extension of destructuring which allow you to keep a reference to the entire object and destructure it into variables
+    - `wholeList@(first: rest)` - wholeList = [1,2,3], first = 1, rest = [2, 3]